BenCowen/pytorch_tutorial/README.md

 # A PyTorch Tutorial
 I created this for some of my lab-mates at NYU Tandon.
 PyTorch is wonderfully intuitive once you get going with it.

-This is a basic skeleton code that you can (hopefully) modify for (REPEATABLE) research purposes.
+This is a basic (functional) skeleton code that you can (hopefully) modify for (REPEATABLE) research purposes.

 Later I may add some more instructions /explanations here.
 Just check out the `train_demo.py` file for a hands-on example and don't skim over the comments...!